manavmishra/manavmishra/README.md

 ## Zero Slop

 An open-source editing skill.
-It finds the phrasing that makes writing read as AI-written, rewrites it, and leaves every fact, name, number and quote as you wrote them.
+It finds the slop that makes writing read as AI-written, rewrites it as you wrote them.
 You get a score before and after.

-Runs on your own machine.
+Runs in your own harness.
 Free, MIT licensed.
-Works in any agent that can run commands, and on claude.ai.
+Works in any agent or chatbot that can support skills

 ```
 npx skills add manavmishra/ZeroSlop --global